 We failed to build an audience around Twitch Highlights.
 After we couldn’t find any beta testers it’s was hard to continue, our motivation and momentum were declining fast, very fast!
 There was no one to give us feedback on our work and tell us it was useful for them.
 If you can’t help others with your product you have no energy to work on it.

-Some numbers, we live in Israel so with were burning about 2500$ a month from our savings just to put food on our table and rent an apartment (We are both married).
+Some numbers, we live in Israel so we were burning about 2500$ a month from our savings just to put food on our table and rent an apartment (We are both married).

 We spend about $500 on AWS servers and lambda.
 And we worked on it for about 8 months.